mzieger/CommunityCode-AppiumCodeExamples/README.md

          Except the mandatory capabilities, we can set the following optional capabilities:

          - buildVersion: Install/launch the app by build version.
-         - commandScreenshot: In video report - will take a screenshot also before and after every action when commandScreenshot capability set to true.
+         - commandScreenshot: In video report - will take a screenshot before and after every action when commandScreenshot capability set to true.
          - doNotGoHomeOnQuit: The device will remain in the last left state even after ending the test when dontGoHomeOnQuit capability set to true.
          - installOnlyForUpdate: Re-installs app only if an older version already installed on the device.
          - releaseDevice: Gives the capability to not release a device after performing driver.quit().